akshay162/Ledger/ReadMe.md

  `Commands.java` is and Enum that stores all the command ids and size of command

 `BaseLedgerCommand` is the abstract class containing abstract method `execute()` which is how the commands are executed.
-All commands have a `ia-a` property and inherit this base class.
+All commands have a `is-a` property and inherit this base class.

 `CommandProcessor` acts as a command orchestrator and executes those command